itsmeyaw/Too-Good-To-Waste/README.md

 ### Flutter

 The flutter code is included
-in the `frontend` directory.
+in the `frontend` directory, so make sure to run flutter related commands there.
 Make sure that you already installed the flutter and configured a virtual device.